-Value of data applied for the purpose of calculating expected emission reductions in section B.5 N/A, as the efficiency adopted to calculate ERs was considered as 99.94% 17 Description of The gas samples are taken using a stream system.
-The analysis will be and procedures to be made marviouany for each mare. applied: QA/QC procedures to The analyzer will calibrated regularly, according with the manufacturer's be applied: specifications and procedures.
-Any comment: - There will be installed one O_2 analyzer for each flare; - All data will be archived electronically and will be kept for 2 years after the end of the last crediting period.
+Value of data applied for the purpose of calculating expected emission reductions in section B.5 N/A, as the efficiency adopted to calculate ERs was considered as $99.94\%^{17}$ Description of measurement methods The gas samples are taken using a stream system.
+The analysis will be made individually for each flare. and procedures to be made mulviduary for each mare. applied: QA/QC procedures to The analyzer will calibrated regularly, according with the manufacturer's be applied: specifications and procedures.
+Any comment: - There will be installed one $O_2$ analyzer for each flare; - All data will be archived electronically and will be kept for 2 years after the end of the last crediting period.

-Data / Parameter: 9. fv {CH4, FG, h}

-Data unit: mg/m 3

-Description: Concentration of methane in the exhaust gas of the flare in dry basis at

-- normal conditions in the hour h

-Source of data to be Measurements using a continuous gas analyser

-used:

-Value of data applied N/A, as the efficiency adopted to calculate ERs was considered as

-for the purpose of 99.94% 17

-calculating expected

-emission reductions in

-section B.5

-Description of The gas samples are taken using a stream system.
-The analysis will be

-measurement methods made individually for each flare.

-and procedures to be

-applied:

-QA/QC procedures to The analyzer will calibrated regularly, according with the manufacturer's

-be applied: specifications and procedures

-Any comment: - There will be installed one CH4 analyzer for each flare;

-- All data will be archived electronically and will be kept for 2 years after

-the end of the last crediting period.
+Data / Parameter: 9. fv CH4, FG, h Data unit: mg/m Description: Concentration of methane in the exhaust gas of the flare in dry basis at normal conditions in the hour $h$ Source of data to be used: Measurements using a continuous gas analyser Value of data applied for the purpose of calculating expected emission reductions in section B.5 N/A, as the efficiency adopted to calculate ERs was considered as 99.94% Description of measurement methods and procedures to be applied: The gas samples are taken using a stream system.
+The analysis will be made individually for each flare.
+QA/QC procedures to be applied: The analyzer will calibrated regularly, according with the manufacturer's specifications and procedures Any comment: There will be installed one CH4 analyzer for each flare; All data will be archived electronically and will be kept for 2 years after the end of the last crediting period.

 Data / Parameter: 10.
-T {flare}
+T flare

 Data unit: °C

 Description: Temperature in the exhaust gas of the flare

 Source of data to be Measurements by project participants, using thermocouples

 used:

 Value of data applied N/A, as the efficiency adopted to calculate ERs was considered as

-for the purpose of 99.94% 17
+for the purpose of $99.94\%^{17}$

 calculating expected

 emission reductions in

 section B.5

-17 Efficiency based on Hofstetter's estimatives, the flare Novo Gramacho intends to acquire.
+&lt;sup>17 Efficiency based on Hofstetter's estimatives, the flare Novo Gramacho intends to acquire.